drmonkeysee/ecs-scheduler/README.md

 Any fields to the right can be omitted, any fields to the left are required.
 For example setting a job to run every 15 minutes on the minute would be `0 */15` but running every September would require specifying a point in time for all the fields to the left such as `0 0 0 * * 1 9` which specifies midnight on the first of September.

 The syntax follows the expected argument formats defined by the [Python APScheduler package](https://apscheduler.readthedocs.org/en/latest/modules/triggers/cron.html#module-apscheduler.triggers.cron).
+All times are in UTC.

 #### APScheduler Expressions with Spaces